Part 1: Speed Up Migrations to Exchange Online

 Note that the complete content of a workload cannot always be migrated.
 You might already be familiar with some migrations and for example, if you simply move a file from your on-premises file server to SharePoint Online, permissions and sharing flags will not be preserved.
-The same is valid for third-party migration tools where you clearly have to define your business needs as mentioned in part one of this post.
+The same is valid for third-party migration tools where you clearly have to define your business needs as mentioned in Part 1 of this series.
 Furthermore, almost every workload can be “moved” but this doesn’t mean all data and configuration from the source will be completely identical in the target.

 ISVs provide organizations with software to help accomplish their individual goals with features and services that run on on-premises hardware or as SaaS in the cloud.
 For migration related software, they often rely on the Microsoft management API capabilities to move data from one Microsoft 365 tenant to another.
 There are many vendors in the wild and each of them provide (more or less) workloads that can be migrated.
 I can’t stress enough that you should write down all your organization and business needs and then do a feature-comparison with at least three different ISVs and verify what works best for you and your users.
 Another important basis for decision-making is how the ISV will migrate your data, for example if they provide a managed migration service or if you must use the tool.
 I really like the managed migration service approach – even if it might cost a bit more – no one in your IT department should be deeply familiar with migration tools, which means it could take a while until all involved people are able to use the tool properly and how they should proceed in case of issues and errors.